dev0088/pyedi830/README.md

 * Implement colorful exceptions

 ## EDI Format Definitions
-EDI830 messages consist of a set of Segments (usually lines) comprised of Elements.
+EDI830 parser messages consist of a set of Segments (usually lines) comprised of Elements.
 Some segments can be part of a Loop.
 These formats are defined in JSON.
 See the provided format(s) for examples.

 A loop has certain expected properties: